Why stacking 7 tools costs more than an integrated solution

 - Multiplied by the number of licenses per tool

-- Added unused licenses (approximately 51% according to studies)
+- Added unused licenses (around 51% according to studies)

 - 7 tools × €25 × 20 users × 12 months = €42,000/year